Bl4omArchie/CUDA_Tutorial/README.md

 # CUDA Tutorial

-This tutorial will guid your from the installation of CUDA Toolkit to some coding example and implementation.
+Welcome to this tutorial.
+I will guid your from the installation of CUDA Toolkit to some coding samples and implementation.

 Brievely:
 - **What is CUDA ?**